christopher-vollmers/Mandalorion/README.md

   -R MINIMUM_READS, --minimum_reads MINIMUM_READS
                         Minimum number of reads to make an isoform (default 3) -f CONSENSUS_READS, --Consensus_reads CONSENSUS_READS
-                        Fasta/fastq file with R2C2/PacBio consensus reads, can be entered as a single file path, a comma separated list of file paths, or a path to a file of filenames file (has to end on .fofn) that contains one file path per line
+                        Fasta/fastq file with R2C2/PacBio consensus reads, can be entered as a single file path, a comma separated list of file paths, or a path to a file of filenames file (has to end on .fofn) that contains one file path per line and a tab seprated sample name
   -O OVERHANGS, --overhangs OVERHANGS
                         Defines bounds for unaligned bases on ends.
 Format: min5prime,max5prime,min3prime,max3prime (default